 Resident Service Provider Requirements

 Contractual agreement or memorandum of understanding between owner and service provider

+Included in Operating Budget

 Organizational chart

 Annual budget

 Weekly Hours per proposed Regulatory Agreement.

 Needs assessment procedure/questionnaire

 Staffing Level (number per position)

 Staffing Qualifications

 Mission Statement

 Program Description

 Portfolio of Current Projects

+Resident Services Position FTE

+Resident Services Program Weekly Hours

 Additional information required for Special Needs or Permanent Supportive Housing:

 A description of the population to be served and its service needs

-A description of the services to be provided, including the names of the agencies responsible for providing the services and evidence of the providers' capability and experience

-A description of the manner in which services will be provided (how, when, where, and how often)

-A plan for funding the services accompanied by

-A detailed Letters of Intent from service providers and/or funding sources indicating specific commitments to fund or provide the supportive services.

-If the applicant is a service provider using its own funds, a letter indicating its capability and commitment should be included

-Note: All proposed management agents and resident service providers new to SHRA must also provide three project-related references.
+A description of the services to be provided, including the names of the agencies responsible for providing the services and evidence of the providers' capability and experience A description of the manner in which services will be provided (how, when, where, and how often) A plan for lowering barriers to access and affirmatively ensuring that units are made available for people exiting homelessness.
+A plan for funding the services accompanied by A detailed Letters of Intent from service providers and/or funding sources indicating specific commitments to fund or provide the supportive services.
+If the applicant is a service provider using its own funds, a letter indicating its capability and commitment should be included Note: All proposed management agents and resident comics provides a results SUDA Note: All proposed management agents and resident service providers new to SHRA must also provide three project-related references.

-Title 24: Housing and Urban Development PART 92-HOME INVESTMENT PARTNERSHIPS PROGRAM Subpart F-Project Requirements